-A creature cannot React to its own Action or Reaction.
-If a creature wishes to perform multiple consecutive Actions as part of a Reaction, they will need to apply extra effort to achieve it.
-Every time you stitch a new Action into your Reaction, that Action costs an additional 1AP.
-All stitched Actions must be declared in full at the start of the Reaction.
+If a creature wishes to perform multiple consecutive actions as part of a Reaction, they will need to apply extra effort to achieve it.
+Every time you stitch a new action into your reaction it costs an additional 1AP.
+All stitched actions must be declared in full at the start of the Reaction.